BChow5/Assignment1/README.md

 ## How to Create an SSH Key pair

 For the initial set up, you will begin by creating a Secure Shell Protocol (SSH) key pair using our local machine.
-SSH (Secure Shell) key pairs are a more secure alternative to traditional password-based authentication by using Public Key Cryptography.
+SSH (Secure Shell) key pairs are a more secure alternative to traditional password-based authentication by using Public Key Cryptography (DigitalOcean, 2024).

 Public Key Cryptography uses a key pair that consists of a public key (which you place on the server) and a private key (which you keep securely on your local machine).
 This file tells the server which public keys are allowed to access the account without a password.
-With SSH key authentication, there's no need to worry about using weak or compromised passwords.
+With SSH key authentication, there's no need to worry about using weak or compromised passwords (DigitalOcean, 2024).
 Once set up, you can connect to the Droplet without needing to type a password each time.
 Instead, your local machine automatically uses the private key to authenticate you.

-By default, you should already have the `ssh-keygen` util already installed on your MacOS or Windows machine.

 In this section, we will be using the terminal to create two plain text files in the `.ssh` directory that will be our keys.
 - We will create a "hw-key" as our private key